mit-satori/getting-started/tips-and-tricks/singularity-tips/index.rst

 is a little awkward since nobody has Power 9 CPU laptops or desktops.
 Fortunately Docker have recently created a way to do this using a Power 9 emulator.
 The steps to get this set up on a laptop are shown below.

 #.
-Launch or log in to an Ubuntu 18.04 Linux machine
+Launch or log in to an Ubuntu 18.04 Linux machine.

-   if you don't have an Ubuntu machine you can create a virtual machine as follows
+   If you don't have an Ubuntu machine you can create a virtual machine as follows

    #. install Vagrant ( https://www.vagrantup.com/downloads )
    #. install Virtual Box ( https://www.virtualbox.org/wiki/Downloads )